onflow/docs/docs/tutorials/contract-testing.md

 Examples of Go tests can be found in the following projects: [flow-core-contracts](https://github.com/onflow/flow-core-contracts/tree/master/lib/go/test), [flow-nft](https://github.com/onflow/flow-nft/tree/master/lib/go/test), [flow-ft](https://github.com/onflow/flow-ft/tree/master/lib/go/test).

-> **Note**: These tests are currently tied to the emulator but can be refactored to run on the testnet.
+> **Note**: These tests are currently tied to the emulator but can be refactored to run on testnet.

 ### JavaScript Tests